ElisaSalviato/SAMMY-method_4f/README.md

 The aligned and filtered reads produced by the previous commands are then processed to perform the analysis shown in the paper.

 ### 2.1) Coverage/single tracks
+**Aim.** One of the most relevant information we could extract from the aligment and filtering of the sequencing files is how the reads distribute over the genome.
+This provide an information about how much the SAMMY-seq fraction in analysis is represented in each genomic region.
+The signal represented by this analysis is not the same that you can directly infer from the alignment (bam) file, but it is normalized by RPKM.
+This information is foundamental to call compartments.

-From the alignment files the reads distribution along the reference genome is calculated throught the bamCoverage tool of DeepTools software suite and the information is stored in a bigWiggle file.
+**Software.** This analysis is performed throught the bamCoverage tool of DeepTools software suite.
 To perform this step we provide the script `03a-genome_coverage__maker.sh` in `Scripts` folder.

-The script takes in input:
+**Input.** The script takes in input:
 1. the bam file storing the information about the aligned and filtered reads created in the step 2) (e.g. input_filtered_aligned_trimmed.bam)
 2. the output file where the reads will be stored (e.g. output.bw)
 3. the output file type (e.g. bigwig)